k3d-io/k3d/docs/usage/commands.md

       --update-default-kubeconfig  # enable the automated update of the default kubeconfig with the details of the newly created cluster (also sets '--wait=true')
       --switch-context  # (implies --update-default-kubeconfig) automatically sets the current-context of your default kubeconfig to the new cluster's context
       -v, --volume  # specify additional bind-mounts
-      --wait  # enable waiting for all master nodes to be ready before returning -w, --workers  # specify how many worker nodes you want to create start CLUSTERNAME  # start a (stopped) cluster
+      --wait  # enable waiting for all server nodes to be ready before returning -a, --agents  # specify how many agent nodes you want to create start CLUSTERNAME  # start a (stopped) cluster
       -a, --all  # start all clusters
-      --wait  # wait for all masters and master-loadbalancer to be up before returning --timeout  # maximum waiting time for '--wait' before canceling/returning stop CLUSTERNAME  # stop a cluster
+      --wait  # wait for all servers and server-loadbalancer to be up before returning --timeout  # maximum waiting time for '--wait' before canceling/returning stop CLUSTERNAME  # stop a cluster
       -a, --all  # stop all clusters